Byron Buxton Player Props: Twins vs. Royals

 Royals Pitching Rankings (2022)

-- The Royals' 4.72 team ERA ranked 27th across all MLB pitching staffs.
+- The Royals had the 27th-ranked team ERA across all MLB pitching staffs (4.72).

 © 2023 Data Skrive.
 All rights reserved.